 This is a list of some of the skills and time we will need to get this project to work in the long-term.
 In the meantime, a few of us are rushing around between other commitments, trying our best.
 If you don't have these skills or time, we would still love you to join our team - having people 'around' to chat to park users and enjoy the space is also really useful - and delightful:

 - Accessibility and inclusivity - it would be really useful to have someone take responsibility for ensuring that what we do, within our resources, is accessible and inclusive.
 And help us apply for funding to make what we can't afford yet.
 We have been given £100 by the South Area Committee to spend on tools that enable more people to take part in gardening.
+We have spent a little of this on kneelers for dodgy knees and ankles.

 - Archiving: we would love someone to take responsibility for sorting and archiving the bowls club items left in the shed, and soon, in the old pavilion.
 This could include working with others to do some oral and local history and sharing it, including online.
 Queen Edith's Community Forum have a new local history project and are working with staff from the Museum of Cambridge - and especially their Capturing Cambridge online resource.